Council tax reduction temporary absence

-We can usually only award a Council Tax Reduction to a person who lives in a property as their home.
-However, in certain circumstances, we can continue to apply the reduction while you are temporarily away from home.
-To decide if we can apply the reduction while you are away from home, we need to know:
+We usually only award Council Tax Reduction to a person who lives in a property as their home.
+In certain circumstances, we can continue to apply the reduction while you are temporarily away from home.
+To decide if we can apply the reduction we need to know:

 - why you are away from your home; and

 If we decide to apply the reduction, we must decide how long for.
 This will be either 13 weeks or 52 weeks.

 Qualifying conditions for a temporary absence

 While you are away from home, you must meet the following conditions:

 - You must be planning to return home

 - You must not be away for more than 13 weeks or 52 weeks